Ekaterina Zhuravskaya

-Ekaterina Zhuravskaya is Professor of Economics at the Paris School of Economics and EHESS and a Research Fellow of the Centre for Economic Policy Research in the Public Policy and Development Economics programs.
-She was formerly the academic director of the Center for Economic and Financial Research at the New Economic School in Moscow.
-She was the 2018 recipient of the Birgit Grodal At New Economic School she held various professorships.
+Ekaterina Zhuravskaya is a Professor of Economics at the Paris School of Economics and EHESS.
+She was formerly a professor at New Economic School in Moscow and the academic director of the Center for Economic and Financial Research, the school's policy-oriented think tank.
+She was the 2018 recipient of the Birgit Grodal.
 She was given a biennial award as a "a European-based female economist who has made a significant contribution to the Economics profession."
 In 2021 she was named a Fellow of the Econometric Society.

-Additionally, Ekaterina was a member of the Institute for Advanced Study in Princeton, NJ.
-The Institute is a think-tank type independent research organization which has supported various economic scholars in the past in their research.
-In the past she has held roles at Columbia University where she was involved in the Initiative for Policy Dialogue, at the University of Michigan's William Davidson Institute where she was a research affiliate, and has a tax consultant at HIID.
+In 2003-04, Zhuravskaya was a member of the Institute for Advanced Study in Princeton, NJ.
+In the past, she has held roles at Columbia University where she was involved in the Initiative for Policy Dialogue, at the University of Michigan's William Davidson Institute where she was a research affiliate, and as a tax consultant at HIID.
 She also worked on the Russia Transition Project at HIID and a Banking Crisis Project at the Russian Privatization Center in Moscow.

-Ekaterina currently holds various roles in academia.
-She is Director of Studies at School for Advanced Studies in the Social Sciences -- a role which she has held since 2010.
-She is also an associate member and an associate chairwomen at Paris School of Economics -- since 2010 and 2013, respectively.
-As noted above, she is also a Research Fellow at Centre for Economic Policy Research in London, UK.
-At Centre for Economic Policy Research she focuses on public economics and development economics.
-She is also the co-editor in Co-editor in chief of the Economic Journal (since 2019) and was Associate editor of the Journal of Public Economics (2008-2018)and Associate editor of the Journal of Comparative Economics (2007-2017).
+Zhuravskaya currently holds various roles in academia.
+She is Director of Studies at the School for Advanced Studies in the Social Sciences -- a role which she has held since 2010.
+She is also an associate member and associate chairwoman at the Paris School of Economics -- since 2010 and 2013, respectively.
+She is also a Research Fellow at the Centre for Economic Policy Research in London, UK, where she focuses on public economics and development economics.
+She is also a co-editor in the Economic Journal (since 2019) and American Economic Review (since 2023); previously, she was an associate editor at the Journal of Public Economics (2008-2018)and associate editor at the Journal of Comparative Economics (2007-2017).